 Solved issue when spectrum showed peaks after recording from WiSER Vibe or Phantom Manager.

-Added default settings as following:
+Added default settings as follows:

-- Max Transfer Power: 8 dBM
+- Max Transfer Power: 8 dBm

 - Dynamic Range: 8G